touzet/pampa/README.md

 **[optional]** It is possible to filter the marker peptides to consider to limit the search according to various criteria such as organism, gene name, sequence identifier, or PTMs.
 For that, you can use the '-l' option together with a _limit file_ (see the [Limiting searches](#Limiting-searches) section).

-### Neighbouring (-n and -a)

-**[optional]**  By default, PAMPA identifies the species with the highest number of marker peptides.
-The -n option allows to obtain also near-optimal solutions.
-For that, you can set the suboptimality range as a percentage from 0 to 100, with the default being 100 (corresponding to solutions with the highest number of marker peptides).
-For example, if the optimal solutions has 11 marker peptides, '-n 80' will provide solutions with 9 markers or more.

-By default, the '-n' option will generate only near-optimal solutions that are not included in any other solution.
-When used together with '-n,'  the '-a' option allows to change this, so that the program computes all solutions, even those that are included in other solutions.

 ### Output files (-o)